 The EFTA Surveillance Authority (ESA) is responsible for ensuring that these rules are applied within the EEA EFTA States.
 However, when a case has appreciable implications for competition in the EU as well, it is handled primarily by the European Commission.
 Both ESA and the European Commission have extensive powers to ensure that the rules are complied with, including the right to fine companies.

-The EFTA Working Group on Competition Policy meets regularly.
+The Working Group on Competition Policy meets regularly and actively follows EU initiatives within the field of competition.